riboflavin/test-framer-sync/compare/readai-vs-zoomai.md

 • What about meeting bots?
 Does either of these tools require a meeting bot?
 Read.ai does not require meeting bots – it records virtual meetings via cloud or extension, and offline audio via mobile app.
 The information doesn't specifically state whether Zoom AI requires a meeting bot.

-• What do users say about the quality of transcriptions?
-The provided context doesn't contain specific user feedback about the quality of transcriptions for either Read.ai or Zoom AI.

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.
 * Automatically-identified and assigned action items